Doge (meme)

-Doge (usually /doʊdʒ/ DOHJ, /doʊɡ/ DOHG or /doʊʒ/ DOHZH), an Internet meme that became popular in 2013, consists of a picture of a Shiba Inu dog that is accompanied in the foreground by multicolored text in the font Comic Sans.
+Doge (usually /doʊdʒ/ DOHJ, /doʊɡ/ DOHG or /doʊʒ/ DOHZH) is an Internet meme that became popular in 2013.
+It consists of a picture of a Shiba Inu dog that is accompanied in the foreground by multicolored text in the font Comic Sans.
 The text, representing a kind of internal monologue, is deliberately written in a form of broken English.
 The meme originally and most frequently uses an image of a Shiba Inu named Kabosu, though versions with other Shiba Inus are also popular.

 The meme is based on a 2010 photograph of Kabosu that became popular in late 2013; Know Your Meme named it the "top meme" of that year.
-Also in late 2013, the Shiba Inu had a notable presence in popular culture, including a cryptocurrency called Dogecoin that was launched in December of that year.
+Additionally, in late 2013, the Shiba Inu had a notable presence in popular culture, including a cryptocurrency called Dogecoin that was launched in December of that year.
 Several online polls and media outlets recognized Doge as one of the best Internet memes of the 2010s.